ismaelJimenez/mamba_server/docs/getting_started.rst

 Follow the steps below to get the set by step procedure to set-up the most common code editors: PyCharm or VS Code.
 If you want to use a different editor, that’s OK, skip ahead to the Test Drive Chapter.

+This is a link to the RST Overview: :ref:`Set Up PyCharm`

 - `Set Up PyCharm for Mamba Server App Development <https://github.com/mamba-framework/mamba-server/blob/master/docs/set_up_pycharm.rst>`__
 - Set Up Visual Code for Mamba Server App Development